River-Mochi/CS2-Templates/docs/PrefabSystemGuide.md

     - iLSpy or DnSpyEx are apps to decompile and study code.
 3. Ask the player to do it: avoid all effort of 1 or 2 by asking the player to simply make new buildings to see the slider changes for "special" values.

->Changes persist on saves when the mod is removed but is harmless, player can delete old buildings and all new buildings will be vanilla values.
+>Changes persist on saves when the mod is removed but is harmless if steps are done correctly.
+Player can delete old buildings and all new buildings will be vanilla values.

 ## Quick reference